gio3k/MinecraftAppleSiliconShim/README.md

 # MinecraftAppleSiliconShim
 Run the ARM64 version of Minecraft through the stock launcher

+## Quick Install
+Run `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/lotuspar/MinecraftAppleSiliconShim/main/quick.sh)"` in the Terminal.
+Alternatively, download quick.sh yourself, make it executable and run it.\
+\
+If you don't want to use the quick installer (or it doesn't work) follow the steps below.

 ## Requirements
 To use this you need the ARM64 LWJGL natives & fat binary.
 You can get this from [m1-multimc-hack](https://github.com/yusefnapora/m1-multimc-hack).\
 These need to be in a folder called "shim" in the Minecraft data directory (~/Library/Application Support/minecraft)\